Introduction to Court Interpreting in Iowa

 D. Certification for Court Interpreters

 Under the Iowa Court Rules, the courts will appoint a certified court interpreter, if one is reasonably available, before they will appoint a noncertified interpreter.
 Certified court interpreters also receive a higher hourly fee than noncertified interpreters.
-The Iowa judicial branch administers the Consortium's oral interpretation exams for court interpreter certification, which are available in 14 different languages.
-The oral exams will be conducted each year in Iowa in May and September.
+The Iowa judicial branch administers the National Center for State Court's oral interpretation exams for court interpreter certification, which are available in 20 different languages.
+The oral exams will be conducted each year in Iowa, usually in May and September.

 Before interpreters can take the oral exam for court interpreter certification in Iowa, they must:

-For more information on the written translation exam and on becoming a certified court interpreter for oral or sign languages, click on the link titled "Tests" at the top of this page.
+For more information on becoming a certified court interpreter for oral or sign languages, click on the link titled "Tests" at the top of this page.

-For information on how to become obtain certification as a court interpreter of sign language (specialist certificate: legal), see the website of the Deaf Services Commission.
+For information on the testing required to be certified as a court interpreter of sign language (specialist certificate: legal), see the website of the Deaf Services Commission.

 E. Classification of court interpreters